 Ride Park Days are not a substitution for practice days and must not be used as practice days.

 PERMITS

 RPDs operate under a Non-Competition Permit obtained through Ridernet or your approved RPA provider.
-There is a permit fee of \$25 for Off Road, Trials and Coaching & \$100 for Speedway, Road and Dirt Track.
+There is no permit fee, \$25 admin fee will apply for manually issued permits.
 There are no additional levies.